openebs-archive/maya/README.md

 ## Maya

 Maya is the storage orchestration system for managing storage for millions of containers.
 Maya can accomplish complex storage management tasks with deceptive simplicity.
 Maya can manage storage across multiple Maya-Realms (aka clusters/environments), that are co-located or geographically seperated and can also run from within a single host.

+Well, the *story* does not end here.
+Maya manages itself i.e. `maya manages maya`.
+It has been a long desire to make the lives of storage operators easier.
+Maya has been designed ground up to implement just this i.e. manage & tune its own devops requirements.

 TODO: Link to the Architecture Diagram.

 Any \*inx host that supports container can be converted into Maya-Storage-Host using the following commands.

 ## Usage